| Stress and infertility |

 “You're just trying too hard.
 You’re too stressed out, relax and it will happen.”

 If you are trying to get pregnant you have probably heard this advice from family or friends.
+But is is true?
+Read on, you might be surprised.

 Can stress cause infertility?

 Probably not.
-Infertility is very stressful, but there isn't any proof that stress causes infertility.
+Infertility is very stressful, but there isn’t any GOOD proof that stress causes infertility.
 Researchers have looked at the effect stress may have on infertility treatments and the news is reassuring.
-A meta-analysis of 14 studies was recently published in the British Medical
+A meta-analysis of 14 studies was recently published in the British Medical Journal.

-Journal.
 These studies included 3,583 infertile women.
 The results support the view that emotional distress, for example feelings of tension, worry or nervousness caused by the infertility treatment or other life events are unlikely to affect fertility treatment outcomes.

 Can infertility cause stress?